-In this series of blogs we examine all topics under the information security umbrella.
+In this series of blogs we examine all topics under the information security umbrella (including phone fraud).
 From corporate blunders to rogue state attacks to the occasional celebrity hack, we believe there is something for businesses and individuals to learn from any cyber security event.
 We also believe that, while experience is the best teacher, it’s even better to let other people make the mistakes for you.

-We’re at it again, coming at you with a topic very important to us- telephone fraud.
-The ranges vary but overall phone fraud is an enormously costly drain on the telecom industry, totaling over $46 billion dollars in 2013 alone.
+We are coming to you with a topic very important to us- telephone fraud.
+The ranges vary but overall phone fraud is an enormously costly drain on the telecom industry.
+It totals over $46 billion dollars in 2013 alone.
 Yes, that’s with a “b.”
-Another big reason why we care so much about this topic is because the majority of the fraud that is committed is done so against smaller and medium sized-businesses that lack the resources that larger organizations employ to protect their systems.
-That’s basically saying that criminal elements are attacking our family.
-We’re not okay with that, and so we’ve put together some best practices on how to protect ya neck.
-We do not take to kindly to attacks on our family.
+We care about this topic because the majority of the fraud is committed against small businesses.
+That is because they lack the resources that larger organizations employ to protect their systems.
+We’re not okay with criminals attacking our family.
+We’ve put together some best practices on how to protect ya neck.
+We do not take too kindly to attacks on our family.

 Wait, Crime Isn’t New?

-As long as there have been phones and realistic access to technology that would facilitate it, people have been committing crimes over and against the phone lines.
-Originally referred to as Phone Phreaking, the first widespread recognition of this type of offense was with the use of devices referred to as boxes and differentiated by their method of attack designated by colors.
-Criminals used everything from Red Boxes that would simulate the sounds of coins entering into early payphones to register false payments to the more widely known Blue Box that would emit a 2600hz tone to pirate the long distance capabilities of a targeted telephone number.
+People have been committing phone fraud crimes since phones had access to technology.
+Originally referred to as Phone Phreaking, the first widespread recognition of this type of offense.
+They used devices referred to as boxes and differentiated by their method of attack designated by colors.
+Criminals used everything from Red Boxes that would simulate the sounds of coins entering into early payphones.
+They did this to register false payments to the more widely known Blue Box.
+The Blue Box would emit a 2600hz tone to pirate the long-distance capabilities of a targeted telephone number.

 Broader Reach, Bigger Problem

-Potentially, that is.
-Modern telecom evolved from relatively simple beginnings where tonal deceptions could be chaotic for telephone systems, and from that it also evolved away from those risks.
-Though these vulnerabilities were eventually identified and corrected, the new world of hosted telecom began to open up shortly thereafter, thus providing new territory for lawlessness to try and take hold.
-This virtual landscape continues to keep very close watch on its borders because, with an exponential increase in phone capabilities also came a spike in the potential area of effect that an industrious criminal organization could have.
-Most hosted telecom companies know this and have invested heavily in safeguarding their phone network to account for any potential threat, but this process is costly and requires nuanced, expert knowledge to execute.
+This virtual landscape continues to keep a very close watch on its borders.
+A spike in an industrious criminal organization came with rises in phone technology.
+Most hosted telecom companies know this and have invested heavily in safeguarding their phone network.
+This process is costly and requires nuanced, expert knowledge to execute.
 Where does that leave you?
-Unless you have a Concierge to guide you through the ins and outs of telephone security, we’ve put together a few pointers on how to stay safe.
+Without a Concierge to guide you through the ins and outs of telephone security, it’s difficult.
+We’ve put together a few pointers on how to stay safe.

 Know Where the Exits Are At All Times

 If you can ascertain how and where a thief will try and gain access to your network, you also know where to build your awareness.
-Here are a few of the most common types of attacks on modern telephone systems.
+Here are a few of the most common types of phone fraud on modern telephone systems.

 - PBX Registration Exploitations – This is when malicious attempts to register devices are made to your network.
 If they are successful they can remotely call out from your system racking-up charges.